 Refrigerate a can of coconut milk (I use organic.)

 Heat 2 T. water and 2 T. pure cane sugar in microwave until sugar has dissolved, about 45 seconds.
 Add 1/2 cup of packed basil leaves with warm syrup in a small food processor; run until the basil is very finely chopped.
+Cool.
 This recipe may not be reproduced without the consent of its author, Karen Sheer.